Quantum Gravity, Hydrodynamics and Emergent Cosmology: A Collection of Perspectives: Phase transitions, continuum limits and emergence in quantum gravity

 Causal dynamical triangulations (CDT) is an approach to quantum gravity based on the idea of regularizing the path integral over geometries by turning it into a sum over piecewise flat manifolds with a preferred foliation (see~\cite{Ambjorn:2012jv,Loll:2019rdj} for reviews).
 One of the open questions in CDT is whether such a preferred foliation plays a crucial role in the continuum limit, for example leading to a Lorentz-violating theory such as Ho{\v{r}}ava-Lifshitz gravity (see~\cite{Wang:2017brl,Steinwachs:2020jkj} for reviews), or whether it is only part of a convenient regularization structure that disappears in the continuum.

 One feature of CDT is the existence of a phase characterized by the emergence of a macroscopic universe, suggestive of a semiclassical behavior at large scales.
 A spacetime condensation phenomenon underlies the emergence of such a semiclassical universe, where the time extension of the condensate, or droplet, is strictly smaller than the total time of the quantum universe.
-In~\cite{Benedetti:2014dra,Benedetti:2016rwo,Benedetti:2022ots} we introduced an effective model for the dynamics of the spatial volume in $2+1$ dimensions, which can be obtained as a minisuperspace reduction of Ho{\v{r}}ava-Lifshitz gravity, and we have shown that a study of the minima of the action (supported also by Monte-Carlo simulations) leads to a phase diagram with a droplet phase similar to that of CDT, which instead cannot be reproduced with a model based on a minisuperspace reduction of Einstein's gravity theory.
-Therefore, in view also of previous results ~\cite{Horava:2009if,Benedetti:2009ge,Ambjorn:2010hu,Budd:2011zm,Ambjorn:2013joa}, we conclude that there is strong evidence that the effective field theory associated to the continuum limit of CDT in $1+1$ and $2+1$ dimensions is a foliation-preserving gravity theory, that is, a theory in the same general class to which Ho{\v{r}}ava-Lifshitz gravity belongs (see~\cite{Benedetti:2022ots} for a detailed argument).
+In~\cite{Benedetti:2014dra,Benedetti:2016rwo,Benedetti:2022ots} we introduced an effective model for the dynamics of the spatial volume in $2+1$ dimensions, which can be obtained as a mini-superspace reduction of Ho{\v{r}}ava-Lifshitz gravity, and we have shown that a study of the minima of the action (supported also by Monte-Carlo simulations) leads to a phase diagram with a droplet phase similar to that of CDT, which instead cannot be reproduced with a model based on a mini-superspace reduction of Einstein's gravity theory.
+Therefore, in view also of previous results ~\cite{Horava:2009if,Benedetti:2009ge,Ambjorn:2010hu,Budd:2011zm,Ambjorn:2013joa}, we conclude that there is strong evidence that the effective field theory associated to the continuum limit of CDT in $1+1$ and $2+1$ dimensions is a foliation-preserving gravity theory, that is, a theory in the same general class to which Ho{\v{r}}ava-Lifshitz gravity belongs (see~\cite{Benedetti:2022ots} for a detailed argument, where the effective mini-superspace models are interpreted as a mean-field theory of CDT).

 Notice that such conclusion is not in contradiction with the existence of a generalized version of CDT with a local causality constraint that relaxes the preferred foliation at the level of the lattice~\cite{Jordan:2013iaa,Jordan:2013awa,Loll:2015yaa}, because what matters for the continuum description is the infrared behavior: as a manifestation of universality, any modification of the lattice model, that leads to the same infrared physics, would fit in the same effective field theory description.